No Products in the Cart

 6. US Capitol, 1969

 The original Capitol label design of the 1950s was fairly classic with the dome logo design atop the classic Capitol font.
 The 60s iteration with the black label encased in the rainbow rim, while unexciting, wasn't altogether unpleasant.
 Which brings us to their late 60s design.
-I realize the drugs were of a remarkably high quality in those days, but how off your tits would this designer have had to be to submit this to the Capitol bigwigs, declaring it to be his finest effort.
+I realize the drugs were of a remarkably high quality in those days, but how off their tits would this designer have had to be to submit this to the Capitol bigwigs, declaring it to be his finest effort.
 And how off their tits were the Capitol execs that they looked at this technicolour yawn and said “YES!
 It’s perfect!”.
 The mind boggles.

 7. Cotillion, late 60s/early 70s